Updated on 21 August 2017

 Scuola Grande di San Rocco

 The former religious confraternity, Scuola Grande di San Rocco, houses an astonishing masterpiece by Tintoretto…the ceiling considered to be one of his finest works.
-Created from 1564 to 1587 by Tintoretto, his son Domenico and his assistants, it’s in beautiful condition.
+One of our favourite Venice off the beaten path attractions, it was created from 1564 to 1587 by Tintoretto, his son Domenico and his assistants.
 If you don’t want to get neck ache admiring over 50 of his paintings, make use of the complimentary mirrors that will enable a detailed look at his scenes from the Old and New Testaments.
 It’s open daily from 9.30 am to 5.30 pm.

 Vegetable Barge at Ponte dei Pugni